 If there is an Early Termination Clause in Place

-Having an early termination clause gives the tenant the right to break their lease agreement early if they follow the requirements.
-Generally speaking, the clause usually requires a tenant to meet the following two requirements:
+Having an early lease termination clause gives the tenant the right to break their lease agreement early if they follow the requirements.
+Generally speaking, the lease clause usually requires a tenant to meet the following two requirements:

 - Pay a penalty fee, which is typically equivalent to the rent for two months.
 A landlord may then use the funds to make the unit rent-ready and run a marketing campaign to find a new tenant.